awsdocs/amazon-s3-developer-guide/doc_source/aws-usage-report.md

   + The number of requests during the specified time period
   + The amount of data transferred, in bytes
   + The amount of data stored, in byte\-hours, which is the number of bytes stored in a given hour
-  + The amount of data associated with restorations from GLACIER, STANDARD\_IA, or ONEZONE\_IA storage, in bytes
+  + The amount of data associated with restorations from DEEP\_ARCHIVE, GLACIER, STANDARD\_IA, or ONEZONE\_IA storage, in bytes

 **Tip**
 For detailed information about every request that Amazon S3 receives for your objects, turn on server access logging for your buckets\.
 For more information, see [Amazon S3 Server Access Logging](ServerLogs.md)\.